 - Other serious injuries.

 Dog bite injuries can also be fatal.
-If you have lost a loved one because the extent of their dog bite injuries, our attorneys can help you pursue compensation for wrongful death.
+If you have lost a loved one because the extent of their dog bite injuries, our Miami personal injury lawyers can help you pursue compensation for wrongful death.
 Contact our Miami office today to learn more about your legal options.

 Dog Owners Strictly Liable for Dog Bite Injuries